Editor's Note: This article was originally published on Nov. 13, 2017.

+If you shop online, don't use the same username and password at multiple online locations.
+"If your account at BobsCandles.com get stolen and you used the same credentials at BankofAmerica.com and Paypal.com, you have a much bigger problem," Bagrin warns.
 He advises altering your password at each online account, even if it's just adding "BOA" or "PP" to the beginning or end of your password.
 "Pick something you will know and remember - BOA for Bank of America and PP for PayPal," he adds.
 "This may seem very simple, but it's extremely effective."
 (See also: What If Everything You Know About Passwords Is Wrong?)

-One of the best point of sale defense mechanisms is to not let the cashier handle your card, and also to cover your hands when entering your four-digit pin number, states Adam Watson, managing director at Hollywood Mirrors, a U.K.-based retail enterprise.
-"Also, don't give any other personal details out if the shopkeeper requests like email address, postal address, phone number and name," Watson advises.
+One of the best point-of-sale defense mechanisms is to not let the cashier handle your card, and also to cover your hands when entering your four-digit pin number, states Adam Watson, managing director at Hollywood Mirrors, a U.K.-based retail enterprise.
+"Also, don't give any other personal details out if the shopkeeper requests like email address, postal address, phone number, and name," Watson advises.

 Shoppers can also check with their payment card providers to ensure they have the correct contact details on file.
 "That will enable the card issuer to contact you if they notice any unusual spending patterns on your card," says Grafton Potter, vice president of sales, North America at PCI Pal.
 "In turn, you should keep your card supplier's 24-hour contact details handy in case of emergency and keep your payment card with you at all times.
 Also, don't allow it to be taken away from you in shops, restaurants or bars."